Naval Base Guam

 Coast Guard Sector Guam ships include USCGC Sequoia and including USCGC Myrtle Hazard, USCGC Oliver Henry, USCGC Frederick Hatch, and USCGC Washington.

 History

 On July 21, 1944, also known as Liberation Day, American forces declared the island secure from the Japanese Army.
 The construction was started by the Navy's Lion Six.
 Seabees from the 5th Naval Construction Brigade built the base on the site of the destroyed US Marine Corps barracks in Sumay, Apra Harbor.

-The Navy code named the type of base the Seabees built for its size and purpose, i.e Oak, Acorn, Lion and Cub.
+The Navy code named the type of base the Seabees built for its size and purpose, i.e. Oak, Acorn, Lion and Cub.
 A Lion was a main base for the fleet.
 Naval base Guam was the first named Naval Operating Base and later nicknamed The Pacific Supermarket.
 In recent years, expansion of the base has been opposed by many locals in Guam.

 Homeported submarines

+On 26 November 2024, USS Minnesota arrived at her new home port, Naval Base Guam, the first forward-deployment of a Virginia-class submarine.

 Sub-installations

 Sub-installations aboard Naval Base Guam include Camp Covington.
 Camp Covington is one of the three main body deployment locations for the Navy Seabees.
 Currently, Camp Covington is a deployment site in the rotation of the three Seabee battalions making up the 30th Naval Construction Regiment.
 The 7th Fleet's Navy Expeditionary Forces Command Pacific is also headquartered here.

 The camp has a gym, a cardio hall, and a mini-mart.
 It has its own barracks for Officers, Enlisted, and Chief Petty Officers; a galley, an armory, dental clinic, and various HQ buildings and warehouses.